 - Plumage: These birds are called LBJs for a reason, and most sparrows have brown mottled plumage that serves as superior camouflage.
 They often have several distinct markings on the head, however, including stripes or bold colors that stand out from their bland bodies.
 Bold black, yellow and chestnut markings are common on many sparrows.

 - Bill: A sparrow's bill is relatively short and thick with a conical shape.
 This is perfect for cracking the seeds that are these birds' primary food source.
 The bill color often varies, however, with some sparrows having dull gray or blackish bills while others have pale yellow or pinkish bills.

 Because sparrows all share relatively bland plumage and physical characteristics, it is their behavior that is often more distinctive than their appearances.
 Behavioral traits common to sparrows include:

 - Flocking: Like most songbirds, sparrows are solitary or found only in pairs or family groups during the spring and summer breeding season.
 In autumn and winter, however, they will form mixed flocks of different sparrow species, and may even be mixed with some other small birds such as wrens or chickadees.
-Birders can take advantage of this behavior by scanning complete flocks in the field to see if there are any unusual species joining more familiar birds.
+Birders can take advantage of this behavior by scanning complete flocks in the field to see if any unusual species are joining more familiar birds.